NREL/resstock/docs/source/workflow_inputs.rst

 .. note::

-  Dehumidifiers are currently modeled as located within conditioned space; the model is not suited for a dehumidifier in, e.g., a wet unconditioned basement or crawlspace.
+  Dehumidifiers are currently modeled as located within conditioned space; the model is not suited for a dehumidifier in, e.g., a wet basement or crawlspace where there is significant moisture from the ground.
   Therefore the dehumidifier Location is currently restricted to "conditioned space".
+  Like an HVAC system, the dehumidifier operates as needed to maintain the RH setpoint for the conditioned space.

 HPXML Cooking Range/Oven
 ************************